N5 (song): Music video

 The accompanying music video for "N5" was released together with the single on 22 June 2022.
 Directed by Lautaro Furiolo and filmed at the Coliseo Theater in Lomas de Zamora, Argentina, the clip sees Lali showing herself off as an actress in a story full of glamour, seduction and an Iberian imprint.
 The video features guest appearances by Leonardo Sbaraglia and Verónica Llinás, with whom Lali had previously worked in The Accused (2018) and El Fin del Amor (2022), respectively.

 Synopsis

 At the beginning of the clip, Lali enters a hotel parlour where an elegant dinner is taking place.
 In one of the many gambling tables, Llinás is accompanied by a woman who catches the attention of Lali.
-After exchanging glances, both women leave the room and carry out a coreography in a private place.
+After exchanging glances, both women leave the room and carry out a choreography in a private place.
 Later, they leave the hotel and dance together with a ten of other diverse dancers.
 Towards the end of the clip, it is revealed that everything had taken place in Lali's mind as Sbaraglia enters the room and exchange complicit looks with her.
 The woman then receives a tarot card, which is believed symbolizes an invitation to join Lali and Sbaraglia on their hotel room.